w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 ## Steps

-This following steps require a second validator which will be referred to as `Validator B`, the original server that is in the active set will be referred to as `Validator A`.
+The following steps require a second validator which will be referred to as `Validator B`; the original server that is in the active set will be referred to as `Validator A`.

 ### Session `N`